arzwa/MultilocusIsland/docs/paper/draft.md

 adaptation, gene flow will be unimpeded whatever the extent of LD when migration occurs at the haploid stage.
-Our results show that the feedbacks between the level of differentiation and the strength of selection againts migrants (as measured by the gff, which depends on the extent of differentiation) are strongly affected by the degree of dominance.
+Our results show that the feedbacks between the level of differentiation and the strength of selection against migrants (as measured by the gff, which depends on the extent of differentiation) are strongly affected by the degree of dominance.
 It should be emphasized, however, that all our results assume a mainland-island